-Since the utility system is built to peak, the costs of providing electricity at peak hours is higher than during non-peak hours- greater infrastructure is necessary to serve peak load.
+Since the utility system is built to peak, the costs of providing electricity at peak hours is higherthan during non-peak hours- greater infrastructure is necessary to serve peak load.
 To address this situation, another rate structure option is the three part rate, which adds a demand charge to the existing fixed charge and volumetric rate.
 This rate recognizes three of the major contributors to a utilities' costs.
 To the extent that each piece of the rate properly reflects the costs associated with each piece, the price signal should be improved over flat or block rates.
 Such rates have been commonplace for commercial and industrial customers, at least as an option, for a long time.
-This charge usually reflects the costs to associated with peak, a "demand charge" is one way for a utility to send a peak pricing signal over a certain time period, such as monthly.
+This charge usually reflects the costs to provide electricity at a given time, usually the peak hour of the month.
+In an effort to identify costs associated with peak, a "demand charge" is one way for a utility to send a peak pricing signal over a certain time period, such as monthly.
 Peak coincident demand charges can be useful in sending a price signal to the customer regarding when the system peaks, and consumption during that period is charged accordingly; however, non-coincident peak demand charges merely charge a customer for its peak consumption, regardless of the time it occurred.